AleOnori98/MicroGridsPy_Doc/docs/source/formulation.rst

 Other constraints are enforced in order to model a more realistic BESS operation.

-(mention DOD and what means when used here.
-Maximum discharge of the battery.)
+The SOC must operate between the defined range of the battery parameters.
+As the maximum is achieved at full battery capacity while the lower threshold is reached when discharging the percentage of the battery defined in the beginning as DOD.

 .. raw:: html